suncat2000/MobileDetectBundle/README.md

     mobile redirecting.

-3. Create config_mobile.yml next to your config.yml and disable mobile redirecting.
-This should take care of the circular reference errors.
+3. **Create config_mobile.yml next to your config.yml and disable mobile redirecting.
+This should take care of the circular reference errors.**

     Also you might  want to define your routing file as mobile specific.
 If you do, just create new routing_mobile.yml file and use it just like the default routing.yml.
 This gives you nice opportunity to route requests to custom mobile specific controllers that can render views that are designed for mobile.
 This way you don't need to write platform specific conditions to your view files.

-    ````
+    ```yaml
     framework:
         router:
             resource: "%kernel.root_dir%/config/routing_mobile.yml"